MDHayes/Ex-CC-Community.github.io/README.md

 ## Support is on the way

-There are active efforts underway by a core of former CodeClan instructors to help the impacted cohorts with continued studies, although there might be a short hiatus (~1 week) while we scramble to get the logistics in place to do this.
+There are active efforts underway by a core of former CodeClan staff to help the impacted cohorts with continued studies, although there might be a short hiatus (~1 week) while we scramble to get the logistics in place to do this.
 Cohorts are being contacted on a community Slack.

 We're engaging with individuals, tech communities and companies to help us build the kind of varied, multi-faceted learning experience